arvlos/chatroom-scrambled/README.md

 This is a chat program created as a part of a HW assignment.

+All the system messages are broadcast from the clientside to simplify the encryption / decryption routine

 TODO:
 Change the AES encryption from ECB to CBC or any other more secure one;
 Add an initial handshake that doesn't assume the presence of a preshared key;